 Other Versions Available

 There are now two other versions of this house that are available on this website – Maple Forest 2 and Maple Forest 3.
 Each was drawn in response to frequent requests from our customers for a version that was a bit less costly to build, and/or that had a bedroom and full bath on the main floor.
-For easy access to these other versions, click on the Architects button on the left side of any page in our website, and scroll down until you see Ms. Mahady’s name and photo.
-Red links to each of her plans appear below her bio.
+For easy access to this other version, click on the architect’s name (in bold blue letters, on the left side of this page).
+Red links to each of her plans appear below her bio, in alphabetical order.

 Elevation 1 For Maple Forest

 Elevation 4 For Maple Forest